telerik/kendo-ui-builder/docs/styles-themes/index.md

 * For Angular projects, refer to the [Kendo UI ThemeBuilder for Angular](http://themebuilder.telerik.com/kendo-angular-ui).
 * For AngularJS projects, refer to the [Kendo UI ThemeBuilder for Angular](http://themebuilder.telerik.com/kendo-angular-ui).

-> Themes that are created with the Kendo UI ThemeBuilder for Angular are incompatible with themes that are created with the Kendo UI ThemeBuilder for AngularJS and vice versa.

 ### Unarchiving the Custom Theme Files